News & Visitor Information at the Center at Glastonbury

 You may observe them during any daylight hours, whether our Center is open or not.

-The Town of Glastonbury’s Earle Park, with its pond and 2 miles of trails, runs from our Center to the Connecticut river and is open daily from dawn to dusk.
+The Town of Glastonbury’s 49.7-acre Earle Park, with its Tom’s Pond, Holland Brook and 2 miles of trails, runs from our Center to the Connecticut River and is open daily from dawn to dusk.
 Well-behaved, leashed dogs are welcome.
-On a kiosk between our entrance and the park are trail maps which may be borrowed for use while you are hiking or, if you wish to plan ahead, you may click here to download a printable copy.
-For more details about the park’s features, click here for our guide for group leaders.
+On a kiosk between our entrance and the park are trail maps which may be borrowed for use while you are hiking, or, if you wish to plan ahead, you may click here to download a printable copy.
+For more details about the park’s features, click here for our trail guide for group leaders.

-The park has 49.7 acres and 2 miles of trails.
-It was previously used by the Glastonbury Pony Club and they continue to use it for their trail riding events.
+The Glastonbury Pony Club uses many of the trails for horseback riding.
 It is named in memory of Dr. B. Baylis Earle and his family, the previous owners.
 Before 1900 it was used as a farm.
 Most trees are no older than this.

 The adjacent Old Church Cemetery was established in 1823; click here for photos.
 The dirt dug from the graves was dumped along side the cemetery, creating the embankment where the trail runs.